chtenb/chtenb.github.io/blog/lush.md

 - A *list* is a sequence of values.
 Syntax: `("hello world" hello (a b c))`.
 - An *operator* is an opaque value that can be invoked with arguments.

-Programs communicate data by default through stdin/stdout and arguments.
+Programs communicate data by through stdin and stdout.
-The args list is a list of the argument values supplied to the command.
+Although arguments and variables are also capable of communicating data, they have OS-dependent restrictions in size.
 The stdin is a readable stream of values, whereas the stdout is a writeable stream of values.
-The stderr is normally used for communicating with the user, such a log messaging.
+The stderr is normally used for communicating with the user, such a log messaging, but is in fact just a stream of values, similar to stdout.
-The exit code of a program is represented by an ascii string containing a decimal number.
+The exit code of a program is represented by a string containing a decimal number.

 ## Evaluation
 A *string* is a so-called constant, meaning that when it is evaluated, it returns itself.

 When a *word* is evaluated, the following rules apply:

+1. If the name starts with a `@` it is interpreted as an argument of the currently defined program, and it is substituted with the argument value.
-1. If it starts with a `$`, it is interpreted as a variable and is substituted by the value in that variable.
+2. If it starts with a `$`, it is interpreted as a variable and is substituted by the value in that variable.
+3. If it starts with a `_`, it is substituted with the name of a private file.
+See below.
-2. If it contains `*` characters, it is interpreted as a glob pattern and is evaluated to all the filenames matching the pattern.
+4. If it contains `*` characters, it is interpreted as a glob pattern and is evaluated to all the filenames matching the pattern.
-3. Otherwise it evaluates to a string.
+5. Otherwise it evaluates to a string.

 When a *list* `(x y z ...)` is evaluated, all the list elements are first scanned if there is a word matching a macro name.

 1. For the first macro that is found, the macro is evaluated with two list arguments: the elements to the left and to the right of the macro.
 2. If there are no macros present, the list is evaluated recursively from left to right.
-3. Then, if the first element is a word that matches a program name, it is invoked with the remaining elemens as arguments, and the entire expression evaluates to the values in the stdout of the program.
+3. Then, if the first element is a program or a string that matches a program name, it is invoked with the remaining elements as arguments, and the entire expression evaluates to the values in the stdout of the program.
 4. Note that stdout can have multiple values, so a program evaluation can result in multiple values (and thus also result in multiple arguments when passed to another program).
 5. If the first element is not a program, the expression evaluates to a list again, but with the elements evaluated.